justinvoelker/trakt-backup/README.md

 Experimental - data restore
 ------------

-The `trakt-restore.sh` script can restore collections and watched history.
-Manually invoking the script as follows will restore the specified backup file. *NOTE* The restore process completely deletes the watched history of your entire collection.
-This is necessary to prevent duplicate watched entries from being created when the backup file is restored.
+The `trakt-restore.sh` script can restore collections and watch history.
+Manually invoking the script as follows will restore the specified backup file.

+*NOTE* Restoring a watch history is an additive process.
+Executing the restore script more than once will duplicate the watch history of items being restored.
+To account for this, the `trakt-restore.sh` script includes a `-c` or `--clear-history` argument which, when set to `true` will completely erase _all_ watch history of the Trakt account before executing the restore.
+Only clear your watch history if you are sure you want to erase your entire watch history and restore it from the file.

 `$ ./trakt-restore.sh -u <your-username> -f <backup-file-to-restore>`